Majedul-Hasan/summer-camp-client/README.md

 - Your client-side code GitHub repository
 - Your server-side code GitHub repository
 - Your live website link
 - Admin email and password.
+email: admin@summer.school
+password for all users: 123456aA@

 <hr/>
 <br/>